prt459/Arduino_si5351_VFO_Controller_Keyer/README.md

 Status: This script works but I make no promises as to code quality or unimplemented features!

 SP_IV VFO:
 SP_IV stands for Summit Prowler 4.
 Summit Prowlers are my series of scratch-built QRP tranceivers that I build and operate on SOTA activations.
 The fourth rig is a multiband SSB/CW single conversion (high-side VFO) superhet.
 SP_IV_VFO_Controller.ino is the VFO/controller script for this rig.
-It is under active development as of October 2017.
+It is under development (from Oct 2017).
 This script abolishes manual band selection, instead, it provides 10 VFOs which may be tuned anywhere in the HF spectrum; the script detects the right filters to switch in based on the current frequency.

 Notes:
 * VK3HN's Summit Prowler homebrew rigs: